 Your capacity for intellectual leadership will equip you for areas of work such as teaching and social care, where you will be able to apply your creativity, academic knowledge, and communication skills in order to lead and instruct others, whilst also using your ability to adapt in different situations to face new and, at times, difficult challenges.

 Through your modules and assessments, you will be taught to use quantitative and qualitative methods of research, preparing you for roles in academia, research-led policy-making, marketing, and entrepreneurship, where data analysis skills are highly desirable.
 You will be able to both understand the data in front of you and provide insight and analysis through your Liberal Arts skill set, including critical thinking, reading comprehension, logical analysis, argumentation, and clear communication.

 Having the ability to see an issue from multiple perspectives will prove increasingly valuable within the technology sector, since the industry is based around being able to approach complex questions and technological challenges from multiple, critical perspectives.
 By doing so, you will help to balance the viewpoints of those with technical degrees, creating new solutions to the problems at hand.
 Such creativity can't be programmed, and it will be your contributions that will create the right balance between what Scott Hartley refers to as "the fuzzy and the techie", by humanising technology.

-To find out more about Careers Destinations for Liberal Arts Graduates, read Dr. Sherah Wells' report below.
+To find out more about careers destinations for Liberal Arts Graduates, take a look at Dr. Sherah Wells' report below.